Damian Duggan: Director of Language Books Ltd and French Tutor

 This taster session will allow the student to express his or her specific outcome needs.

-If the student is from an educational establishment and the contract is being taken out by the school, payment on invoice raised against a school purchase order (21 days).
+If the student is from an educational establishment and the contract is being taken out by the school, payment will be on invoice raised against a school purchase order (21 days).

 • I offer a block of ten sessions for £300 (discount of 25% off full price)